-‘Destiny 2’ Update: Director Hints At Coming Improvements
+‘Destiny 2’ Update: Game Director Christopher Barrett Hints At Coming Improvements

 A Twitter user also asked Barrett about the PvP and whether this Destiny 2 update will address those complaints.
 Once again, Barrett used his Magic 8-Ball to say yes.
 This also remains something gamers need to watch to see which changes are coming.

 Will Bungie add something like ranked and private matches, which is an addition but not a fix?
 The main complaints were that the PvP mode in Destiny 2 was a huge step down from the first game.
-In a poll on Giant Bomb, only 21-percent of those polled thought that the PvP mode was an improvement from the first game.
+In a poll on Giant Bomb, only 21 percent of those polled thought that the PvP mode was an improvement from the first game.

 The Destiny 2 Collectables